 Preheat oven 450 degrees.
 The shortening should be at least chilled and butter should be frozen.

-In a large bowl whisk together dry ingredients: flour, baking powder, baking soda, salt, sugar until thorough blended
+In a large bowl whisk together dry ingredients: flour, baking powder, baking soda, salt, sugar until thoroughly blended.

 Cut the shortening into small pieces.
 Add it to the bowl with your flour blend and work the butter into the flour with your hands or a fork.
 Just squeeze the ingredients between your fingers to break up the butter until you achieve a crumbly consistency.
 Use cold hands and try work quickly, so the butter doesn't melt.